atxdevops/dodatx-food/README.md

 Comfort Food
 ------------

-* Southerns @ PBK - not only are they catering lunch but they have a great location in far north austin ( technically pflugerville ). try house made tater tots and the root beer and whiskey float.

 * Hoovers - pretty good southern comfort food.

-* Threadgills - like hoovers

 * Catfish Parlour - if you're into fried bottom feeders